Many organizations rely on Security Operations centres (SOC) as a valuable resource for security incident detection.

 The team works with the organizational incidence response teams to ensure security issues are addressed properly and quickly when discovered.

-The Security Operations centre in an organization monitors and analyzes the different activities on networks, servers, endpoints, databases, applications, websites and other systems in search of anomalous activities that could show security or compromise.
+The Security Operations center in an organization monitors and analyzes the different activities on networks, servers, endpoints, databases, applications, websites and other systems in search of anomalous activities that could show security or compromise.
 They work together to ensure that they properly identified different potential security incidents.

 How does a Security Operations Centre Work?